Contrail: Condensation trails as a result of engine exhaust

 Engine exhaust is predominantly made up of water and carbon dioxide, the combustion products of hydrocarbon fuels.
 Many other chemical byproducts of incomplete hydrocarbon fuel combustion, including volatile organic compounds, inorganic gases, polycyclic aromatic hydrocarbons, oxygenated organics, alcohols, ozone and particles of soot have been observed at lower concentrations.
-The exact quality is a function of engine type and basic combustion engine function, with up to 30% of aircraft exhaust being unburned fuel.
-(Micron-sized metallic particles resulting from engine wear have also been detected.)
+The exact quality is a function of engine type and basic combustion engine function.
 At high altitudes as this water vapor emerges into a cold environment, the localized increase in water vapor can raise the relative humidity of the air past saturation point.
 The vapor then condenses into tiny water droplets which freeze if the temperature is low enough.
 These millions of tiny water droplets and/or ice crystals form the contrails.
 The time taken for the vapor to cool enough to condense accounts for the contrail forming some distance behind the aircraft.
 At high altitudes, supercooled water vapor requires a trigger to encourage deposition or condensation.
 The exhaust particles in the aircraft's exhaust act as this trigger, causing the trapped vapor to condense rapidly.
 Exhaust contrails usually form at high altitudes; usually above 8000 m, where the air temperature is below -36.5 C. They can also form closer to the ground when the air is cold and moist.

-A 2013–2014 study jointly supported by NASA, the German aerospace center DLR, and Canada's National Research Council NRC, determined that biofuels could reduce contrail generation.
-This reduction was explained by demonstrating that biofuels produce fewer soot particles, which are the nuclei around which the ice crystals form.
-The tests were performed by flying a DC-8 at cruising altitude with a sample-gathering aircraft flying in trail.
-In these samples, the contrail-producing soot particle count was reduced by 50 to 70 percent, using a 50% blend of conventional Jet A1 fuel and HEFA (hydroprocessed esters and fatty acids) biofuel produced from camelina.